biox/jerryaldrichiii.github.io/_posts/2016-12-19-automate-deploying-to-multiple-chef-servers.md

 title: Automate - Deploying to Multiple Chef Servers
 category: chef
 tags: [chef, workflow, git, chef automate, automate, deploy]
-summary: Have more than more Chef server/organization?
+summary: Have more than one Chef server/organization?
 Want to deploy to those?
 Read this.
 ---

 ## Problem Summary
 By default Automate is setup to deploy to a single Chef organization/server.
 This deployment usually occurs during the Publish phase.
-This is fine for most users, if all of your nodes are in the same Chef organization as your Automate infrastructure and version pinning is done correctly then there is no issue with this model.
+This is fine for most users if all of your nodes are in the same Chef organization as your Automate infrastructure.
+Additionally, if version pinning is done correctly then there is no issue with this model.

-For other users, they would like to have the Delivered stage deploy a cookbook to a separate Chef organization instead of converging on their production infrastructure.
+Some other users would like to have the Delivered stage deploy a cookbook to a separate Chef organization instead of converging on their production infrastructure.
 This guide is directed to that group of users.

 ## Deploy Phase
 The Deploy phase in Automate is intended to "deploy" the artifact created in the Publish phase to node(s) prior to testing.
 For the purpose of this guide we are only concerned with what happens during the Deploy phase of the Delivered stage.